Take 5! Institute Lead Team

-Barbara holds an M.A. in Counseling Psychology from the University of Northern Iowa.
-Some years later, to integrate spiritual development into her therapeutic work, she went back to grad school and completed an M.Div. and a Diploma in the Art of Spiritual Direction at San Francisco Theological Seminary.
-Barbara is also an Integral Master Coach certified by Integral Coaching Canada, and the co-founder of the Unique Self Emergence Process, a psychospiritual development process she teaches to helping professionals.
+Barbara first earned a degree in education, followed by an M.A. in Counseling Psychology from the University of Northern Iowa.
+Some years later, to integrate spiritual development into her therapeutic work, she went back to graduate school and completed an M.Div. and a Diploma in the Art of Spiritual Direction at San Francisco Theological Seminary.
+Barbara is also an Integral Master Coach certified by Integral Coaching Canada.

 Barbara is based in Fairfax, California.

-Dave Calhoun Dave is a senior associate with CORE Districts, a collaborative initiative of California-based school districts working together to innovate, implement, and scale new strategies for educational improvement and successful outcomes for all students.
-He brings years of expertise leading educational program assessment and improvement initiatives and, until 2017, served as the Executive Director of Research, Evaluation and Assessment for Fresno Unified School District.
-Dave also serves on the national SEL Assessment Work Group facilitated by CASEL - the Coalition for Academic, Social and Emotional Learning.
+Dave Calhoun Dave is Executive Director of CORE Districts' Data Collaborative.
+CORE Districts is a collaborative initiative of California-based school districts working together to innovate, implement, and scale new strategies for educational improvement and successful outcomes for all students.
+Dave brings years of expertise leading educational program assessment and improvement initiatives and, until 2017, served as the Executive Director of Research, Evaluation and Assessment for Fresno Unified School District.
+He also serves on the national SEL Assessment Work Group facilitated by CASEL - the Coalition for Academic, Social and Emotional Learning.